 The program had great participation but it had terrible engagement.

-This type of engagement is what is known as “hollow” engagement.
-Employees are going through the motions of participating in the wellness programming but their hearts were just not in it.
+This type of wellness program engagement is what is known as “hollow” engagement.
+Employees are going through the motions of participating in the wellness programming, but their hearts were just not in it.
 They were essentially being forced to participate.
-No one likes to be forced to do anything, and forcing people to be healthy is never going to work.
+No one likes to be forced to do anything and forcing people to be healthy is never going to work.

-Without sincere, honest engagement from employees it’s impossible to have successful wellness outcomes.
+Without sincere, honest wellness program engagement from employees, it’s impossible to have successful wellness outcomes.
 An indicator of a successful program is really good wellness engagement.
 This success can help justify the cost and work involved in having a wellness program available to your employees.

 Wellness engagement is the first step employees must take before they will be able to adopt and maintain healthy behaviors and enjoy all the benefits that come from having a healthy lifestyle.

 Just about everybody in the wellness industry can remember the stages of change model.

 This behavior change model has been around for several decades and it does a great job of explaining the process we all take when we change behaviors.
 It’s really pretty easy to understand: it starts with individuals going through the precontemplation stage, followed by contemplation, preparation, action, and finally maintenance.

 It’s a very accurate description of how people adopt and maintain healthy behaviors and it also provides a really good way for us to understand what it means to have wellness and employee engagement.

 People who are in the action stage of change are actively doing something to improve their health.
 That could be completing a health risk appraisal, biometric screening, health coaching, using a wearable device, participating in behavior change challenges, team competitions, listening to presentations, etc. You get the idea.